garyttierney/me3/INSTALLER_README.txt

-Check https://me3.readthedocs.io/ for up-to-date documentation me3.
+Check https://me3.help/ for up-to-date documentation on me3.

 --